gennadiy-gaysha/PP_5_art_showcase/README.md

 Join us as we journey through the captivating world of modern art, bringing artists and art enthusiasts closer together than ever before.

-You can view the live site here - <a href="https://pp-5-art-showcase-1029cf70a456.herokuapp.com/" target="_blank" rel="noopener">ART SHOWCASE</a>
+You can view the live site here - [ART SHOWCASE](https://pp-5-art-showcase-1029cf70a456.herokuapp.com/)

-You can view the live API here - <a href="https://pp-5-drf-api-cb9dad6bdfdf.herokuapp.com/" >ART SHOWCASE</a>
+You can view the live API here - [ART SHOWCASE API](https://pp-5-drf-api-cb9dad6bdfdf.herokuapp.com/)

-You can view the front-end README.md here - <a href="https://github.com/gennadiy-gaysha/PP_5_art_showcase">ART SHOWCASE Front-End README</a>
+You can view the front-end README.md here - [ART SHOWCASE Front-End README](https://github.com/gennadiy-gaysha/PP_5_art_showcase)

-You can view the back-end README.md here - <a href="https://github.com/gennadiy-gaysha/PP_5_rest_api">ART SHOWCASE Back-End README</a>
+You can view the back-end README.md here - [ART SHOWCASE Back-End README](https://github.com/gennadiy-gaysha/PP_5_rest_api)

 ## Table of Contents